Biohazard Precautions for Handling and Shipping Medical Specimens

 Disposal of Biohazardous Materials

 To ensure safety, it is essential to correctly discard biohazardous materials such as sharps and soiled PPE.
-Appropriate disposal practices should be observed in order to reduce the possibility of accidental puncture wounds, spreading infections or polluting nature, a key part of this being maintaining correct handling techniques for these materials.
+Appropriate disposal practices should be observed to reduce the possibility of accidental puncture wounds, spreading infections, or polluting nature, a key part of this being maintaining correct handling techniques for these materials.

 Sharps Container Use and Disposal